sivameetsu/linux-learns/apache2-configuration.md

 **VHOST Setting**

-we can make directire in default path and chage the permission and ownership
+we can make directory in default path and chage the permission and ownership

 ```bash
 sudo mkdir /var/www/your_domain